 Using a Container

-with a circle physics body that holds a missile image.
+This trick uses a Container with a circle physics body that holds a missile image.

-is set to move based on where the child Image
+The Container is never rotated.
+We rotate the child Image instead and then the parent Container is set to move based on where the child Image is facing.

 Using a circle physics body means we can keep the collision area the same no matter how the missile image is rotated.